top of page

 • Lack of replication

 Skeptics help refine the field by demanding rigor, clarity, and stronger evidence.
 Without skepticism, extraordinary claims would be accepted prematurely, slowing real progress.
-None the less the data is growing and facts and statistics speak for themselves.
+Nonetheless, the data is growing, and facts and statistics speak for themselves.

 Why Curiosity Matters